 If your mindset is to build a friendship rather than find the right one, then you will find many friendships and within that the possibility of the right one.

-The Smarter Sales Manifesto is all about nurturing and valuing lasting relationships into partnerships.
+The Scale Your Sales System is all about nurturing and valuing lasting relationships into partnerships.
 In it, you learn not only how to get a man or woman’s attention but to keep it.

 We all just want to have interesting experiences with interesting people.
 To do this you need to find out what is interesting about the other person.
 Such as, do your values, perspective and humour align?
 Relationships are so much easier to nurture when there is a mutual connection.